open-amt-cloud-toolkit/mps/docs/index.md

 ```
 ### 3.Add/modify credentials.json

-Create credentials.json file in *private* folder.
+Create credentials.json file in *private* folder within MPS directory.
 This file is used to simulate credential storage.

+* *AMT GUID* - Each AMT device has a unique identifier (GUID) assigned to it by default.
+This GUID will be used as the reference to each device record.
+* *name* - AMT hostname or user friendly identifier
+* *mpsuser* - AMT Device uses this as the user name while connecting to MPS
+* *mpspass* - AMT Device uses this as the password while connecting to MPS
+* *amtuser* - MPS uses this as the AMT user name when making AMT API calls (WSMAN or Redirection)
+* *amtpass* - MPS uses this as the AMT password when making AMT API calls (WSMAN or Redirection)

-!!! info "Add new device"
+!!! info "AMT and MPS password security recommendation"

-		MPS user name and password are required to connect to MPS server.
-Where as, AMT user name and password are required whenever a request is made to ME.
+		Intel highly recommends that you don't use same password for MPS and AMT.
+An example strong password would contain at least one uppercase letter, one lowercase letter, one digit, one special character, and be at least eight characters.

 For example:
 ``` yaml